 SWT provides fixed route transit services within the three communities and connects the communities to other metropolitan destinations, including downtown Minneapolis, the University of Minnesota, the Southdale area, as well as providing reverse commute services to businesses within the three communities.
-SWT services are provided by a fleet of eighty six (86) active vehicles (74 motor coaches and 12 cutaways).
+SWT services are provided by a fleet of eighty-two (82) active vehicles (65 motor coaches and 17 cutaways).
 Driver services are provided by a private contractor.
-2016 was the first full year of operations for SW Prime which is local service between its member communities.
+2018 was the third full year of operations for SW Prime which is local service between its member communities.
 The SW Prime service is an on-demand curb to curb shared ride service that allows riders to be picked up and dropped off anywhere in SWT's service area.
+The ridership demand for the SW Prime service increased by 38% over the 2017.

 The annual operating budget serves as the basis for SWT's financial planning and control.
 Departments submit their line item detailed budget requests to the Finance Department in August and the Chief Executive Officer presents the proposed budget to the Commission in October.
 The final budget is adopted before the next year begins, often in December of each year.
-Actual amounts exceeding the budgeted line items are allowed if there is corresponding revenue increase or if the total expenses for the department are within the department budgeted amount.
+Actual amounts exceeding the budgeted line items are allowed if there is a corresponding revenue increase or if the total expenses for the department are within the department budgeted amount.
 However, the level at which management cannot overspend the budget without approval of the governing body is the fund level for all budgets.
 If significant changes occur after the budget is adopted, budget adjustments are proposed by SWT management and adopted by the Commission.

-SWT does not have any component units.
+SWT does not have any component units to report in the 2018 financial statements.